 At the annual meeting of the Corporation held on April 1, 2005, the shareholders approved a resolution amending the capital stock.
 The Corporation is now authorized to issue an unlimited number of Homburg Invest Class A Shares, an unlimited number of Class A Preferred Shares, issuable in series, and an unlimited number of Class B Shares and Class B Preferred Shares, issuable in series.
 No Class A Preferred Shares or Class B Preferred Shares are issued at this moment.
-(For details on the Homburg Invest Class A Shares and Homburg Invest Class B Shares, please see 6.2.4.1) According to the Articles of the Corporation, the Class A Preferred Shares and Class B Preferred Shares and Class B Preferred Shares and Class B Preferred Shares and Class D Intervention on the filing of articles of amendment in accordance with the Business Corporations Act (Alberta).
+(For details on the Homburg Invest Class A Shares and Homburg Invest Class B Shares, please see 6.2.4.1) According to the Articles of the Corporation, the Class A Preferred Shares and Class B Preferred Shares may be issued in one or more series upon the filing of articles of amendment in accordance with the Business Corporations Act (Alberta).
 The Board of Directors has the authority to pass a resolution to amend the Articles in this regard without shareholders approval.
 The Board of Directors also has the discretion to determine the number of Class A and Class B Preferred Shares to be issued and to determine the designation, rights, privileges, restrictions and conditions that attach to such shares.
 As a result these Class A Preferred and Class B Preferred Shares may be used as an anti-takeover measure.
-At the date of this Prospectus no Class A Preferred Shares are issued.
+At the date of this Prospectus no Class A Preferred Shares and Class B Preferred Shares are issued.